 This route can easily be done on trad gear, and makes for a fantastic way to learn.
-A stronger leader might want to pre-place some nuts to protect the first few moves, or just clip the bolt.
+A stronger leader might want to pre-place some gear to protect the first few moves, or just clip the bolt.
 The rest of the route has tons of gear options.

-From the anchors at the big ledge, you can continue to the top via a 5.4 ramp (I call it The Honeymoon Extension with an optional mantel onto a grassy ledge or climb around a corner to the left and traverse back right.
-Gear to 1"
+From the anchors at the big ledge, you can continue to the top via a 5.4 ramp (I call it The Honeymoon Extension) or up the juggy overhanging face via Small Triangle more aptly translated as "The Mistress".

 Approach as for Music Hall.
 After you dip down towards the sea, passing under the Whale's Head, and rise back up, you will see the large alcove of Recital Hall about seven meters above the large platform.
 Wedding Route starts just to the left of this.
 Or, the route farthest to the right on Music Hall wall.
 Faces northeast.

 Dangerous lead bolts(2006)